Community Science

 You can add to a century of community science by signing up to join a Christmas Bird Count near you!
 The CBC is the nation’s longest-running community science bird project, occurring between December 14 and January 5 every season.
 Each count takes place in an established 15-mile diameter circle and is organized by a count compiler.
 Participants follow specified routes, counting every bird they see or hear.
 CBC data have been used in hundreds of analyses, peer-reviewed publications, and government reports over the decades.

 Birders of all skills sets are involved in the CBC.
-The Denver Audubon hosts the “Denver Urban” circle every year on January 1.
-We count birds in 16 different locations around the Denver metro area.
-Sign up to join one of our trips!
+The Denver Audubon hosts the “Denver Urban” circle every year on January 1 and supports the Douglas County Christmas Bird Count, which takes place on the Saturday after Christmas.
+Sign up on our website to join one of our trips!
 Check back towards the end of the year to see events and sign up to be a part of the Christmas Bird Count.

 City Nature Challenge